Baird & Hayes will help Subdivide your land by following 3 distinct steps:

-Step 1: Our Surveyors and Town Planners help you prepare an application to Council to gain the permission you need to subdivide.
+Step 1: Our Surveyors and Town Planners help you prepare and lodge an application to Council to gain the permission you need to subdivide.

-Step 2: Your Local Council assesses your application and issues a Decision Notice that lists all the Conditions that apply to finalise your Subdivision.
-Once Baird & Hayes have helped you meet all of the required Conditions, Council will approve and sign the Surveyor’s Subdivision Plan and Step 2 is complete.
+Step 2: Your Local Council assesses your application and issues a Decision Notice that lists the Conditions that apply to finalise your Subdivision.
+Once Baird & Hayes have helped you meet the required Conditions, Council will approve and sign the Surveyor’s Subdivision Plan and Step 2 is complete.

 Step 3: When Council has signed the Subdivision Plan it is ready to be processed by the State Titles Registry Office.

 Not all Titles can be subdivided.
 However, Baird & Hayes will carry out an investigation that allows us to provide accurate and effective advice to help you decide whether Council is likely to approve a formal Subdivision Application (see Q1 above).

 Yes – that’s the short answer!
 The long answer is…the word “Unit” may apply to a Residential Unit, a Commercial Unit or an Industrial Unit.
 Any of these “Units” that have been built recently are likely to comply with Council’s planning requirements and the Building Code of Australia, whereas, Older Residential Units may not comply with modern building code requirements – especially with respect to fire rating.
 It is prudent to check compliance if it is intended to divide existing multiple flats into separate Titles for each Unit.
 To retrofit some building code upgrades can be a very expensive operation.
 Baird & Hayes are confident that we can assist you with investigating the potential for achieving a separate Title for any of the Units listed above.